SimoneFassio/DOREMUS_MCP/README.md

 ### 📚 Resources

+So far the resources are implemented as tools because not all clients support them yet.

 - **Knowledge Graph Structure** - Detailed ontology documentation
 - **Usage Guide** - Comprehensive LLM interaction guide with examples